 - Practice at the PEG Judge ('blue book' problems are for beginners)

 - Practice at the DMOJ (contests such as DMOPC + archive of old problems)

-While our lessons use Python 3, the newest and most streamlined version of the language, Python 2 is also used on some of these sites.
+While our lessons use Python 3, which is the newest and most streamlined version of the language, the older version Python 2 is also used on some of these sites.
 Check out this summary of the differences between Python 2 and 3 (from the author of the pygame books).

 If you want to share a resource or comment on the ones above, please contact us!